Frequently asked questions

 More information about financial support is available on the Student Financial Assistance website.

 As demonstrated in past years, Toronto Metropolitan University is focused on our core values throughout the budget-planning and consultation process – especially protecting and enhancing the student experience.
-The 2024-25 budget cycle will continue to prioritize the student community.
-In the past year, the university has made significant investments in student wellness, for example.
+The 2025-26 budget cycle will continue to prioritize the student community.
+In the past year, the university has made significant investments in student wellness and international student supports, for example, student aid is funded through a combination of tuition fees and additional revenue streams, such as donations.
+In some cases, specific bursaries are funded through allocations made from department/faculty budgets.

-TMU participates in the Student Access Guarantee (SAG) as required by the provincial government, covering direct costs for unmet need as assessed by OSAP through scholarships, bursaries or work-study employment.
+TMU participates in the Student Access Guarantee as required by the provincial government, covering direct costs for unmet need as assessed by OSAP through scholarships, bursaries or work-study employment.

 The G. Raymond Chang School of Continuing Education offers a combination of degree-credit and certificate-credit courses.
 Degree credit enrolment is counted as part of our enrolment that is funded by the government, which is capped at the overall university level.
 Other Chang School enrolments that are not degree-credit are not subject to limits and we will work to increase enrolment in these courses.

 More than 90 per cent of our operating revenues come from tuition fees and grants associated with enrolment.
 In other words, our financial health as an institution relies on enrolment.
 Demand for Toronto Metropolitan University programs is strong.
-That said, domestic spaces are capped by the government, which precludes us from increasing the number of domestic students to generate additional revenue.
+That said, funded domestic spaces are capped by the provincial government, which precludes us from increasing the number of domestic students to generate additional revenue.